Gale6/RevatureProject1Actaul/README.md

 5. If Reservation is missed, the machine is open for new user
 6. Machines require app to unlock
 7. Built in timer for the machines the user is using
-8. Alarm the user when their machine is close to done"
+8. Alarm the user when their machine is close to done